ajaarma/snv/README.md

 SNV calling pipeline developed explicitly to process individual or trio vcf files obtained from Illumina based pipeline (grch37/grch38).
 The pipeline requires user defined datasets & annotation sources, available tools and input set of vcf files.
 It generates analysis scripts that can be incorporated into high performance cluster (HPC) computing to process the samples.
 This results in list of filtered variants per family that can be used for interpreation, reporting and further downstream analysis.

+For demonstration purpose below example is presented for GRCh37.
+However, the same can be replicated for GRCh38.

 # Installation

 	git clone https://github.com/ajaarma/snv.git